kavya-penugurti/FUTURE_FS_02/README.md

 # Mini CRM

-A simple CRM application to manage leads and customer information.
+A simple CRM (Client lead Management) application built using HTML, CSS, and JavaScript.

 ## Features

 - Add new leads
 - View lead list
 - Update lead status
+  - New
+  - Contacted
 - Delete leads
+- Simple and responsive design

 ## Technologies Used
-- Node.js
-- JavaScript

 - HTML
 - CSS
+- JavaScript

-## How to Run
+## How to Use
-1. Install dependencies:
-   npm install

-2. Start the server:
-   npm start
+1. Download or clone the project.

-3. Open the application in your browser.
+2. Open `index.html` in your browser.
+3. Start managing leads.

+## Project Purpose

+This project was created to practice frontend web development and basic CRM functionality.

 ## Author

 Kavya